SpinningVinyl/SquareGrid.js/README.md

 myGrid.clearActiveCell();
 ```

-One cell can be active at a time.
+Only one cell can be active at a time.
 Its highlight is an inset border drawn over
 the cell, including empty cells, with any fill style and even when grid outlines
 are disabled.
 Highlighting never changes the stored cell color. `getActiveCell()`
+returns the coordinates of the active cell as `{row, column}`; `getActiveColor()`
-returns a copy; `getActiveColor()` returns the highlight color.
+returns the highlight color.

 Clearing cell colors with `clearCell()` or `clearGrid()` preserves the active
 selection.
 Use `clearActiveCell()` to remove it.
 Clicks do not automatically